 - e.g. One of our XBlocks needs a fix that is currently breaking on edx-platform:master, or a secret (password etc.) has been leaked and needs to be updated ASAP.

-Note that FF tasks are often small, a few hours at most and they will not greatly impact sustainability when dealing with many hundreds or even over a thousand hours.
+Note that Firefighting tasks are often small, a few hours at most and they will not greatly impact sustainability when dealing with many hundreds or even over a thousand hours.
 Often, the more important thing is to begin work immediately.

 To account for the fact that there are sometimes variations in needs, or in volume of work, budgets are accounted for on a rolling basis.
 If a cell uses less budget one month, it can spend it in the next months, and if the budget is exceeded one month, it is to be caught up on in the following months.
 It is recommended to build a bit of budget excess, to be able to weather surprises without having to make cuts every time.